 Do not adjust the settings.”

 Saturday was the long road from Central Plateau to Port-au-Prince, to a tchotchke shop, to the airport, to Miami, to Philly.
 It’s 15 minutes till touchdown.
 I am tired, but incredibly moved by the people we met, the beauty and joy and heartbreak and sheer unexpectedness of Haiti, and the deep ties formed within the group itself.
-If this was service work, the benefits began with me, with us.
-May they spread far and wide, in Haiti and beyond.
-It’s time to serve up some shuteye.
+If this was service work, I pray it benefited those I met for the first time, and the thousandth time.
+I too have been served.
+Now it’s time to serve up some shuteye.